GordanS84/EU27-Tobacco-consumption-analysis-after-Tobacco-Product-Directive/README.md

 **INITIATIVE**

 With 27% of all cancers attributed to its use, tobacco is the single largest avoidable health risk in the EU.
-Europe's Beating Cancer Plan, a key pillar of the European Health Union aims at creating a ‘Tobacco-free Generation' by 2040.
+Europe's Beating Cancer Plan, a key pillar of the European Health Union aims at creating a ‘Tobacco-free Generation', where less than 5% of people use tobacco by 2040.
 To reach this highly ambitious goal a whole available arsenal of tobacco control tools at all levels needed to be mobilized.

 **BACKGROUND**